-The university maintains an official website (www.uca.edu) that may be accessed by students, employees and anyone outside the university.
-The site is maintained to provide information on official campus activities, course offerings, administrative contacts, job openings, campus policies and related university business.
+The University maintains an official website (www.uca.edu) that may be accessed by students, employees and anyone outside the university.
+The site is maintained to provide information on official campus activities, course offerings, administrative contacts, job openings, campus policies and related University business.
 Individuals may not post attachments or make changes to any official documents within the site.
-Questions or concerns regarding the site should be directed to the university Web Director by calling (501) 450-5721.
+Questions or concerns regarding the site should be directed to the University Web Director by calling (501) 450-5721.

-The university provides employees with an email address and access to the campus email system.
-The system may also be used to contact other email users outside the university.
-The university also provides access to the internet for research and University business-related activities.
+The University provides access to the internet for research and University business-related activities.
 Use of the internet for personal purposes should be limited.
 Personal computers and internet access are University property and, like telephone services and other University equipment, are provided for official University business.
-Use of any university equipment for business other than official university business may lead to disciplinary actions.
+Use of any University equipment for business other than University business may lead to disciplinary actions.